BACHELOR OF SCIENCE IN ENGINEERING PHYSICS

 ||Total Graduates 2009-2014

-The number of Active students in the program is based on departmental data.
+The number of Active students in the program is based on deparment data.
 It includes all students declared and taking courses within the Engineering Physics program at the end of each academic year.

-*As of Fall 2011 The Engineering Physics department implemented an admittance requirement of the successful completion of the ENGR 2301 Mechanics I: Statics with a grade equal or greater to "C".
+*As of Fall 2011 The Engineering Physics program implemented an admittance requirement of the successful completion of the ENGR 2301 Mechanics I: Statics with a grade equal or greater to "C".